 A limited amount of research into mindfulness during pregnancy has shown encouraging results on the positive impact of mindfulness, finding ‘significantly’ reduced anxiety (C Vieten and J Astin, “Effects of a mindfulness-based intervention during pregnancy on prenatal stress and mood: results of a pilot study”, Archives of Women’s Mental Health, 2008).

 Mindfulness in the workplace has been popularised by a number of global companies including Google.
 However, among smaller businesses mindfulness is not yet widespread.
 There is growing evidence, shown by initial studies, that mindfulness in the workplace can have a number of positive effects.
 These include a decrease in perceived stress (Wolever, R et al “Effective and viable mind-body stress reduction in the workplace: A randomized controlled trial,” Journal of Occupational Health Psychology, 2012), and an increase in better concentration levels including memory tasks and multi-tasking (Levy, D M et al, “Initial results from a study of the effects of meditation on multitasking performance”, Proceedings of the 2011 annual conference extended abstracts on Human factors in computing systems, 2011).
-The Mental Health Foundation supported a doctoral study on the impact of online mindfulness and workplace rumination at the University of Surrey, which completed in 2014.

 To keep up to date with the latest research and information on bemindful